MrMauzy/MrMauzy.github.io/index.md

 ## Software Engineering Project
 ### Down below is a Python function for a weather station.
 ### Find the whole code [here](https://github.com/MrMauzy/Weather-Station)
-### This project uses a Raspberry Pi, Grove Pi, JSON and a lot of different sensors.
+### This weather station project uses a Raspberry Pi, Grove Pi, JSON and a lot of different sensors.
 ### This was done for a class on Emerging System Architecture and Technology at SNHU.

 ```